The Amazing World of Gumball season 5: Crossovers

 Characters from Clarence, Regular Show and Uncle Grandpa make cameo appearances in the episode, "The Boredom".

 Miracle Star

 Miracle Star (奇奇妙乐星 (Qí qímiào lè xīng, The Weird, Wonderful, and Delightful Star)) is a Chinese children's animated comedy series created by Chinese food company Sanyuan Foods to promote a brand of goat milk of the same name.
 The show is best known for plagiarizing The Amazing World of Gumball by imitating its scenes, character designs and animation style.
-Miracle Star is about an anthropomorphic goat named Miao Le Xing (referred to as Kiki) and his talking pet frog named Gua-Gua (referred to as Quack) who lives in an apartment with their parents.
+Miracle Star is about an anthropomorphic goat named Miao Le Xing (referred to as Kiki) and his talking pet frog named Gua-Gua (referred to as Quack or Ribbit) who lives in an apartment with their parents.

 The series aired from 2014 to 2017, with a total of 12 episodes broadcast before being cancelled due to negative reviews.

-The 167th episode of Gumball, "The Copycats", addresses the plagiarism.
+The 167th episode of The Amazing World of Gumball, "The Copycats", addresses the plagiarism.